If you build it, will they come? Incentivizing the Adoption of Digital Financial Services in Niger

 Mobile money adoption (extensive margin)

-• Has the respondent heard of mobile money in the last six months?
+• Has the respondent heard of mobile money?

-• Does the respondent have a mobile money account?
+• Does the respondent or any household member have a mobile money account?

 Mobile money usage (intensive margin)

-• How many cash-in transactions via a mobile money agent has the respondent performed in the last six months?
+• How many mobile money transfers has the respondent received in the last three months?

-• How many direct mobile money transactions has the respondent conducted in the last six months?
+• How many mobile money transfers has the respondent sent in the last three months?

 • Did the respondent use the mobile money account to save money?

-• How many days did the respondent save money in the mobile money account?
+• How much money does the respondent normally save in the mobile money account?

-• How was the respondent’s experiences with mobile money?
+• How was the respondent’s experience with mobile money?

-• How was the respondent’s experiences with mobile money agents?
+• How was the respondent’s experience with mobile money agent(s)?

 Primary Outcomes (explanation)